runrig-coop/the-runrig-plan/get-involved.md

 [Runrig YouTube Channel]: http://www.youtube.com/@RunrigCoop

 ## Other Events and Project Information
-For more details on the projects we're currently working on outside of these workshops, checkout out our GitHub [repositories] and [discussions].
-Specific activities may include:
+A more detailed view of the kinds of projects we're working on and where we're heading can be found in the [Runrig Roadmap for 2024].
+You can also checkout out our GitHub [repositories] and [discussions] for the latest progress.

+In the future we'd like to diversify the types of events we host.
+Some examples of the kinds of activities that could broaden the base of participants:

 - Group learning and knowledge production, from the study groups, documentation efforts, cataloging and assessing existing tools, drafting standard operating